ludavid15/notes/propulsion/_posts/2021-05-18-fundamentalsPropulsion.md

 Propeller driven propulsion system are further classified by *how power is supplied*.

 1. Turboprop and Turbofan - a jet engine's turbine is used to turn the propeller.
-The jet engine is powered by fuel.
+This is a little tricky, because jet engines are capable of producing thrust themselves, but they use an entirely different method.

 > **Turboprop** - the jet engine turns a propeller.